maroomartin/portfolio/manual.md

 This guide prioritizes real-world experience, clear visuals, and actionable steps.
 It’s meant to be practical, not theoretical—because when you're ten miles down a washboard trail, theory won’t dig your tires out of the sand.

+> ### **Before You Begin: Who This Manual Is For**
+> - New Jeep Gladiator owners eager to explore off-road adventures
+> - Beginner off-roaders with little or no experience in desert environments
+> - Overlanders looking to develop safe, respectful, and eco-conscious driving habits
+> - Anyone interested in high desert terrain—its beauty, risks, and rewards
+>
+> If you’re already an experienced rock crawler or seasoned desert explorer, this guide may feel like a refresher—but even pros can benefit from sustainable trail practices.

 Let’s get rolling.

 ---